pchapin/clac/README.md

 level code defines the user interface.
 In theory other programs could make use of Clac's entity library and execution engine while using a different user interface.

-Currenty the user interface of Clac makes use of a cross-platform screen handling library named Scr.
+Currently the user interface of Clac makes use of a cross-platform screen handling library named Scr.
 The [Scr library](https://github.com/pchapin/scr) is available on GitHub, but is included here as a Git submodule.
 Note that Scr is only used by the user interface code.
 It is not used by the ClacEntity library or by the ClacEngine library.
 Other programs using those libraries do